-If you're looking to provide task or accent lighting to direct shine on a specific area or subject in your home, then consider installing track lights.
-Once the tracks are installed, adjustable fixtures may be installed or removed from the track with a simple twist.
-This flexibility allows you to achieve the mood or presentation you desire by simply pointing the light where you want it.
-A simple job like installing track lights is easy and safe if you follow a few simple rules.
+If you're looking to provide task or accent lighting to light a specific area or subject in your home, then consider installing track lights.
+Once the tracks are installed, adjustable fixtures may be added or removed from the track.
+This flexibility allows you to achieve the mood you desire by simply pointing the light where you want it.

 Use this checklist when you go to the store and purchase your items.

 Pigtail leads are short wires which are connected to terminals on receptacles or switches.
 The leads are then connected to the home wiring by the use of wire connectors.
 Codes in some areas require that pigtails be used on all standard receptacle connections since, with this installation, one faulty terminal connection will not shut down an entire circuit.
 When more than one wire must be connected to a single terminal, pigtails should always be used.

 There are essentially two basic types of track lighting.
 The first, track lighting system has a cord which is simply plugged into an existing outlet.
 These systems require no electrical wiring, but must be located near an outlet.
 The second type of system provides a more professional looking installation with no exposed wiring, but requires that a few electrical connections be made at a junction box (an electrical box in the ceiling or wall) during installation.
 If no junction box is available along the proposed path of the lighting track, you will need to install one or have it installed by an electrician.
 This will involve extending a circuit from an unswitched wall outlet to the newly placed junction box.
 A switch is installed in the circuit between the outlet and junction box to provide "on/off" control of the track lights.
 This article assumes that a junction box is already available.